shaunak24/namaste-react-demo-app/README.md

 - useEffect + no dependency array = called after every re-render
 - useEffect + [] = called only after 1st render
 - useEffect + [searchText] = called after 1st render + called only when searchText changes after re-render
+- we can return a function from useEffect.
+This function is called when we are unmounting the component

 What is Shimmer UI Design?